/

 Suppose you have two user actions you could capture as two separate events, or as a single event with a property distinguishing the two distinct cases.

-For example, perhaps you believe payment method is a critical factor, and you're wondering whether to instrument:
+For example, perhaps you believe payment method is a critical factor.
+Should you instrument:

 • Order Completed as a single event with a Payment Method property that captures Credit Card or Apple Pay, or